-Find out how to get funding for future events
+How to apply for funding for future events

 Who can apply?

-Support is available to individuals and not-for profit organisations in every part of Scotland to host events or projects with authors.
+Individuals and not-for profit organisations in every part of Scotland can apply for support to host events or projects with authors.
 These include:

 - Community groups